-- You will need to convert from NUTS to actual time for an iteration - Clients are initially not happy to get estimates in terms of units - Client: What's a unit? - Developers: We don't know. - Client: How many units can you do this week? - Developers: We don't know, but we can make an initial estimate, and it will get better every iteration and even within an iteration. - If you estimated 20 NUTS the first iteration but you only completed 10 NUTS then you can generate a better estimate for the second iteration - Project spike useful here to get an initial estimate - Project velocity = NUTS completed / iteration
+- Clients are initially not happy to get estimates in terms of units - Client: What's a unit? - Developers: We don't know. - Client: How many units can you do this week? - Developers: We don't know, but we can make an initial estimate, and it will get better every iteration and even within an iteration. - If you estimated 20 NUTS the first iteration but you only completed 10 NUTS then you can generate a better estimate for the second iteration - Project spike useful here to get an initial estimate - Project velocity = NUTS completed / iteration

-Estimating NUTs
+Estimating NUTs from Person Hours

-- Estimate for the first iteration how many person-hours the group can collectively commit per week - Allow for time when you're not coding and not working - Make an estimate; the next one can be better - Go to client and say how many units you can do per week - Consider how many people you have and how many hours each person can actually work - Sometimes you can make an estimate of units per hour - E.g. if 1 unit/hour and 20 person hours then you can do 20 units per week
+- If your time varies each week estimate for the first iteration how many person-hours the group can collectively commit per week - Allow for time when you're not coding and not working - Make an estimate; the next one can be better - Go to client and say how many units you can do per week - Consider how many people you have and how many hours each person can actually work - After the iteration is over you can make an estimate of units per hour - E.g. if 20 person hours and you were able to do 20 units per week then 1 unit/hour